obamna1/mu_hackathon/deck.md

 - Discovery stamped with ULID, signed via Ed25519, logged on Solana
 - Signature generates a deterministic identicon—the visual fingerprint of the NFT
 - When the artist signs, we reveal the signature seeds for public verification
 - No trust, no leaks.
-Fully verifiable
+Fully verifiable.

 ---